Yes, there are a number of peer reviewed papers available on the Clinical Evidence page that detail the benefits of

 BoneMRI is available for Philips, Siemens, and GE scanners.

 To assess the anatomical coverage for BoneMRI reconstructions using these scanners, please check the table below.

 BoneMRI can be used for adult patients and adolescents 12 years+ (in the EU) suspected of having conditions involving the bony anatomy.

 BoneMRI is a cloud based service.
-Connection from your hospital to the cloud environment is established by a dedicated Gateway module, which pseudononymizes the data before it is sent to the cloud endpoint.
+Connection from your hospital to the cloud environment is established by a dedicated Gateway module where patient’s direct identifiers are removed before it is sent to the cloud endpoint.

 The Gateway module will be delivered as a windows installer file.